-Graduate Studentship awards are offered by the Alberta SPOR SUPPORT Unit (AbSPORU) in partnership with Alberta Innovates.
+Graduate Studentships are awarded by the Alberta SPOR SUPPORT Unit (AbSPORU) in partnership with Alberta Innovates.

 To learn more about the Awardees click on the project summary link below their name